ipdk-io/networking-recipe/docs/scripts/make-all.rst

 ``--prefix=PREFIX``, ``-P PREFIX``
   Directory in which P4 Control Plane will be installed.
   The directory will be created if it does not exist.

   May be the same as the ``--ovs`` option, in which case OVS and P4 Control Plane will be installed to the same directory tree.
   Specifies the value of the ``CMAKE_INSTALL_PREFIX`` variable when building P4 Control Plane.

 ``--sde=SDE``, ``-S SDE``
-  Directory in which the SDK for the Intel&reg; E2100 IPU is installed.
+  Directory in which the SDK for the P4 target is installed.

   Supplies the value of the ``SDE_INSTALL_DIR`` listfile variable.
   Defaults to the value of the ``SDE_INSTALL`` environment variable.